GitJournal/GitJournal/README.md

 # Summary

 GitJournal is a note taking app focused on privacy and data portability.
-It stores all its notes in a standardized Markdown + YAML header format.
+It stores all its notes in a standardized Markdown + YAML header format (optional).
 The notes are stored in a Git Repo of your choice - GitHub / Gitlab / Custom-provider.
 This means you can easily self host or host your notes in one of the many [Git providers](./docs/git_hosts.md).

 Features -